Thomas de Veil: Personal life

 Little is known of Sir Thomas de Veil's personal life.
 He was a freemason, and he was a member of the Lodge meeting at Vine Tavern, together with William Hogarth.
-The two did not see eye to eye on many issues, the best known – and the one that led Hogarth to depict him with clear parodistic intent in Night, part of the set of prints titled Four Times of the Day – being the Gin Act of 1736.
+The two did not see eye to eye on many issues, the best known – and the one that led Hogarth to parody him in Night, part of the set of prints titled Four Times of the Day – being the Gin Act 1736.

 De Veil married four times and had twenty-five children, very few of whom survived him.

 He married his first wife, Mrs Anne Hancock (1685–1720) from the Thomond family, on 27 January 1704 at St-Martin-in-the-Fields, Westminster, and they had a son and a daughter, both dead by 1746.
 Little is known about his daughter, other than that she married a Mr Thomas and died in 1746, while slightly more is known about his son.
 Known as Reverend Hans de Veil, he was born in 1704 and died in 1741.
 He studied in Cambridge, and would go on to become a school master in Flastead, in Essex.
 He also wrote several pieces of poetry, translated some texts from French, and wrote an essay entitled "An Essay Towards a Solution of the Horizontal Moon".

 De Veil met his second wife, Elizabeth, at the New Exchange in the Strand, and soon thereafter married her "purely from the motive of affection".
 He would have at least three children by her, a son Robert Thomas de Veil who, at the time of Sir Thomas' death, was abroad, and two daughters: Catherine née de Veil the wife of Elias Phillip Delaporte (1716–1757), an attorney of Staple Inn; and Mary Margaret née de Veil (born 1722), married firstly Francis Wright (1717–1744), a "linnen [sic] draper" from Cheapside, and secondly Basil Bacon (1725–1775) of Shrubland Hall, Barham, Suffolk and Moor Park, Farnham.

 His third wife, Alice née Kingsman (died c1735) whom he married in the Whitehall Chapel on 29 May 1730, was the sister of an attorney in Gray's Inn; while the fourth, Anne Bedell, whom he married in 1737, was a lady with a vast fortune.

 At the time of his death, de Veil was a widower, and his only surviving children were from his second wife.